 This multifunctional mist not only helps protect your skin from blue light, but also hydrates skin and balances surface oil.
 It contains hydrolyzed algae and marine actives for protection functions.

 This lotion “protects against the damaging effects of blue light” and also protects against outdoor light damage with SPF 30.
 Additionally, it “helps block pollution particles.”

-This hydrating formula is “clinically shown to protect skin from artificial HEV blue light and daily pollution.”
-Just close your eyes and spray it on your face, and repeat as needed.
-Reviewers say it feels refreshing and hydrating, and they enjoy using it throughout the day while sitting in front of the computer as a pick-me-up.
+This lightweight hydrating formula helps to shield from the visual effects of blue light exposure as well as environmental stressors.
+Just close your eyes and spray it on your face, by itself, or under or over makeup.
+Reviewers say it feels refreshing on their skin, and they enjoy using it throughout the day while sitting in front of the computer as a pick-me-up.

 Best Wide-Brimmed Hats for Preventing Melasma

 Now that you’re familiar with the products used to get rid of melasma, let’s look more at prevention techniques.
 As you know by now, sun exposure can make melasma worse and make it harder for any products to reduce hyperpigmentation.
 In addition to one of the great sunscreens from the list above to help prevent melasma from getting worse, you’ll also want to double your sun protection by wearing a wide-brimmed hat.
 Keeping the sun off of your skin is very important in order to get rid of melasma.
 Here are some great options for a wide-brimmed hat: